strimzi/drain-cleaner/development-docs/RELEASING.md

 * Source build ID (the ID of the build from which the artifacts should be used - use the long build ID from the URL and not the shorter build number)

 The release pipeline will push the images to the registry.
-It will also prepare in artifacts the ZIp and TAR.GZ archives with the installation files.
+It will also prepare in artifacts the ZIP and TAR.GZ archives with the installation files.
 These will be later attached to the GitHub releases.

 ### Smoke tests